A restriction estimate for surfaces with negative Gaussian curvatures: Proof of Theorem

 Since a wall could be curved, the tangent wave packets are not necessarily coplanar.
 However, the tangent wave packets intersecting a ball $Q$ are always coplanar in the sense that they are contained in some $R^{1/2+\delta}$-neighborhood of a hyperplane by the following reason.
 Since $Q \cap W$ is non-empty, we can choose a point $z \in \mathcal{Z}(P)$ in the $R^{1/2+\delta}$-neighborhood of $Q$.
 Since the non-singular points are dense in $\mathcal{Z}(P)$ as $P$ is a product of non-singular polynomials, we may assume that $z$ is a non-singular point.
 By definition, for every $T \in \T_{k,-,Q}$ and $z \in 10T \cap 2B_k \cap \mathcal{Z}(P)$, the angle between $v(T)$ and $\mathcal{T}_z(\mathcal{Z}(P))$ is $O(R^{-1/2+O(\delta)})$.
 Hence, all the elements of $\T_{k,-,Q}$ are contained in the $R^{1/2+O(\delta)}$-neighborhood of the hyperplane $\mathcal{T}_z(\mathcal{Z}(P))$.

-Since the wave packets $T \in \T_{k,-,Q}$ are coplanar, the support of $f_{\tau,T}$ and $f_{\tau',T}$ must be clustered near some variety.
-We have defined a good pair $(\tau,\tau')$ so that it enjoys the following property: Either the hypersurface along the variety or the variety itself is curved in such a way that we can perform $L^4$-argument either way.
+Since the wave packets $T \in \T_{k,-,Q}$ are coplanar, the support of $f_{\tau,T}$ and $f_{\tau',T}$ must be clustered near a zero set of a polynomial.
+We have defined a good pair $(\tau,\tau')$ so that it enjoys the following property: Either the hypersurface on the zero set of the polynomial or the zero set of the polynomial itself is curved in such a way that we can perform $L^4$-argument either way.
 This idea will be clear in the proof of Proposition \ref{L4argument}.

 Let $\psi_Q$ be a smooth function such that $|\psi_Q(x)| \simeq 1$ on $x \in Q$ and $\mathcal{F}({\psi}_Q)$ is supported on $B_{cR^{-1/2}}(0)$ for some small number $c>0$.
 Here, $\mathcal{F}$ is the Fourier transform. \begin{prop} Suppose that $(\tau,\tau')$ is a good pair.
 For any ball $Q$ of radius $R^{1/2}$ intersecting $B_k \cap W$,